fixthestatusquo/proca/docs/config.md

 ## layout

-- primaryColor: #rgb it will set the color for the button, progress bar and wherever material-ui is using the primary color ;)
+- primaryColor: #rgb it will set the color for the buttons, progress bar and wherever material-ui is using the primary color ;)
+- secondaryColor: not sure how it works/where it is used, never changed the default
+- theme: "standard", "filled", "outlined".
+Check the material-ui doc for examples
 - HtmlTemplate: "eci.html" it's for the "demo" page, it takes as a template the file public/{HtmlTemplate}.html

 ## component